altowka/resume1/README.md

 * [Inspiration](#inspiration)

 ## General info
 I created this project because I think that online portfolio is better way to introduce myself than traditional resume.
-Thanks this project is easier to employer to know something abut me and my projects.
+Thanks this project is easier for the employer to know something abut me and my projects.

 ## Technologies
 Project is created with: